+RECOMMENDED:

+COMPLETION OF FRENCH:

+CULTURE AND

-RECOMMENDED: COMPLETION OF FRENCH: CULTURE AND COMMUNICATION 10F OR THE EQUIVALENT CREDIT: 1
+COMMUNICATION 10F OR THE

+EQUIVALENT

+CREDIT: 1

 The songs and games continue in grade 10 French!
 Students look at a variety of topics to improve their vocabulary, grammar and cultural awareness.
 Students will continue to have many opportunities to express their thoughts and opinions in the past, present and future.
 By means of several oral, written and group presentations, students demonstrate their growth in their language skills.
-Note: Students should have completed French 10F or equivalent to move into the French 20F course.
+Note: Students should have completed French 10F or equivalent to move future tenses.